Sniffy2019/Deep-State-weekender/README.md

 ### Glitches/Bugs

 The pages and links have been tested, and the buttons react well.

-Stripe has been capped at not going beyond the initial page as I would not want to use real creadit card data.
+Stripe has been capped at not going beyond the initial page as I would not want to use real credit card data.